TheOdinProject/curriculum/ruby_on_rails/forms_and_authentication/sessions_cookies_authentication.md

 Before we talk about authentication, we need to cover controller filters.
 The idea of these filters is to run some code in your controller at very specific times, for instance before any other code has been run.
 That's important because, if a user is requesting to run an action they haven't been authorized for, you need to nip that request in the bud and send back the appropriate error/redirect before they're able to do anything else.
 You're basically "filtering out" unauthorized requests.

-<span id="login-check">We do this through the use of a "before filter", which takes the name of the method we want to run:</span>
+We do this through the use of a "before filter", which takes the name of the method we want to run:

 ```ruby
   # app/controllers/users_controller